-Select the Primary Units tab to change decimal places.
-The form is broken into Linear Dimensions and Angular Dimensions halves.
-In the Precision list box in the Linear Dimensions select section. the dropdown menu to open the list and highlight the 0.00 in the list to change from 4-place to 2-place decimal.
-In addition, vou can change the Precision in the Angular Dimensions list box to 0.0 (Figure 3.15).
+Select the Primary Units tab to change decimal The form is places. broken Linear into Dimensions and Angular Dimensions halves. the Precision list box in the Linear Dimensions half, select the black triangle to open the list, highlight the 0.00 in the list to change from 4place to 2-place decimal.
+In addition, you can change the Precision in the Angular Dimensions list box to 0.0 (Figure 3.15).